(c) 2024 PillSync.com

 8.5 Geriatric Use

-Methylphenidate hydrochloride extended-release capsules (CD) have not been studied in patients over the age of 65 years.
+Methylphenidate hydrochloride extended-release capsules (CD) has not been studied in patients over the age of 65 years.

 9 Drug Abuse Anddependence